Supporting people with dyslexia

 - Confusion with left and right

 If you are a prospective student, and already have a diagnosis of dyslexia, please contact Student Support and Wellbeing and provide a copy of your diagnostic assessment report.
-Assessments should be completed after the age of 16 and should be carried out by an HCPC registered educational psychologist, or a SASC registered specialist teacher.
+Assessments should be completed after the age of 16 and should be carried out by an HCPC registered Educational Psychologist, or a SASC registered Specialist Teacher Assessor.
 Please contact Student Support and Wellbeing for any queries about arranging an assessment.